LyHoangViet/Real-Time-Chat-App/README.md

 5. Check result

-- Check App on local
+- Check App on local, paste on browser this command:

 ```
-localhost 3500
+localhost:3500
 ```